cgabriel132/PSR_AR_PAINT/README.md

 ## AR Paint

 This program allows you to use an object of your choice as a brush and paint on a white canvas by moving the object within the frame as it is being recorded by your webcam.
-You may choose to use the video stream mode, which lets you paint on the live video of your camera, as opposed to a white canvas, you can mirror your videocapture and even paint a picture so the program can evaluate it!
+You may choose to use the video stream mode, which lets you paint on the live video of your camera, as opposed to a white canvas and you can mirror your videocapture!

 To use this program, you need to create a threshold.json file using the program, color_segmenter.